On King’s holiday, daughter calls for bold action over words

 Wu, the first woman and person of color elected mayor of Boston, said education restores trust.
 Quoting King, she called for overcoming the “fatigue of despair” to enact change.
 “It is sometimes in those moments when we feel most tired, most despairing, that we are just about to break through,” Wu told attendees at a memorial breakfast.

-Volunteers in Philadelphia held a “day of service” focused on gun violence prevention.
+Volunteers in Philadelphia held service projects focused on gun violence prevention.
 The city has seen a surge in homicides that saw 516 people killed last year and 562 the year before, the highest total in at least six decades.

 Some participants in the effort’s signature project, led by Children’s Hospital of Philadelphia, worked to assemble gun safety kits for public distribution.
 The kits include “gun cable locks and additional safety devices for childproofing,” according to organizers.
 They also include information about firearm storage, health and social services information, and coping in the aftermath of gun violence.